isomerpages/moe-meridianpri/_about-us/School Information/School Vision & Mission.md

 Our Mission
 -----------
-<p align ="justify">To provide a quality educational experience that maximises the potential of all pupils
+<p align ="justify">To provide a quality educational experience that maximises the potential of all students
 through the delivery of a holistic student-centric curriculum anchored in values, safety, health, continuous improvement and collaborative partnership with all stakeholders.</p>